Discover the reasons your husband won’t talk to you and what you can do about it to make your relationship better–for the both of you.

 The secure wife’s response when her husband won’t talk to her

-Secure women are noted for two things–they treat their husbands very well, and they don’t accept any mistreatment from them.
-As a result, they have both a high level of respect and attraction from their husbands.
-Working toward this way of behaving will strengthen your relationship, although it will initially be a difficult adjustment for your husband.
+Becoming this way will strengthen your relationship, although it will initially be a difficult adjustment for your husband.
 You will need to stop giving in to whatever he is trying to force from you when he won’t talk to you.
 You will also need to make a concerted effort to give him good love and affirmation when he is not behaving this way.

 He will continue to do what works